 “As for Kingman’s run support, it was literally historically bad.
 I’ve gone through the game logs at retrosheet & figured out the run support (adjusted for park & league)for 1096 different seasons in which a pitcher started at least 25 games.
 Kingman’s 1980 is the 13th worst of that bunch.
 His run support was only 68% of league average when adjusted for park & league.”

-I read this about 10-12 years ago on line.
+I read this about 10-12 years ago online.
 It was written by a blogger called Dag Nabbit.
 It was from one of those baseball Sabermetric sites that are often a challenge to read, but he did a good job of translating my misery and explaining it numerically.
-I have always want to thank Dag Nabbit, so maybe he will read this.
+I have always wanted to thank Dag Nabbit, so maybe he will read this.
 I am positive that very, very few fans, or even players pay attention to a pitcher’s long term lack of offensive support, and even fewer appreciate how utterly devastating it can be.

 In the remaining six games of my losing streak, I pitched less effectively than I had up to that point in the season.
 There is no doubt that the psychological burden of losing was becoming more and more of a factor.
 Constant, long term losing erodes confidence, which is crucial to success in all sports.The lethal combination of poor offensive support and playing for a manager who hated to lose perhaps more than any manager in baseball history took it’s toll on me.
 There was an increasingly pervasive sense of futility that you think you can overcome by being mentally tough, and to a certain degree you can.
 However it is still a burden, an additional obstacle, for which the only remedy is to win.
 It felt like I was the only one losing, since all the other starters were winning.
 After losing nine consecutive games my record stood at 7-20.